Cams - Field repairs

 The diameter of the wire used on camming units vary, but as a rule of thumb the standard hole drilled into cam lobes on small to medium cams tends to be around 1.3mm, so avoid anything more than 1.3mm (clean out holes with the stiff broken cable to make insertion of new cable easier).
 Holes on micro cams such as the blue alien or C3’s are smaller still, around 0.8mm, working best with 0.75mm cable, while the smallest units need even smaller, with 0.5mm wire required.

-The factory built cables are designed for decades of hard use and is also designed to look and feel like a cam trigger.
+The factory-built cables are designed for decades of hard use and are also designed to look and feel like a cam trigger.
 You’re on the run repairs do not need to be up to the same standard.
 I expect most companies could switch to a monofilament or fluorocarbon cable to in-place all the swages and wire, cheaper and easier to replace, but don’t, because climbers are resistant to change (just look at the resistance to the excellent Metolius Master Cams kevlar trigger cables).
 Again, you don’t face the same commercial worries and can make use of whatever you want.
-When making repairs it’s good to have a good selection of materials to choose from, and a few mini z-lock bags containing a metre of rolled up wire weighs nothing.
+When making repairs it’s good to have a good selection of materials to choose from, and a few mini z-lock bags containing a metre of rolled-up wire weighs nothing.

 Monel Seizing Wire

-This is fantastic emergency repair wire, being thin enough for the smallest cams, stiff but easily twisted or bent.
+This is a fantastic emergency repair wire, being thin enough for the smallest cams, stiff but easily twisted or bent.
 This wire works best on micro cams and does not require any other components or swages.
-I’ve also use this to repair broken triggers.
+I’ve also used this to repair broken triggers.